Why are branding campaigns often difficult to track?

 Personal Branding Campaigns

-Rebranding campaigns are marketing campaigns where a company or person looks to change their brand perception by using a marketing initiative specifically geared towards creating the new brand image or perception.
+Rebranding campaigns are marketing campaigns where a company or person looks to change their brand perception by using a marketing initiative specifically geared towards creating a new brand image or perception.

 There are many instances where a person or a company might decide to go through a rebranding campaign: